uhuohuy/geo-ext.github.io/scope.markdown

 * Historical archives geovisualization

-* Gazetteer enrichment for resolving ancient and varying toponyms
+* Gazetteer enrichment for resolving ancient and envolving toponyms

 * Platforms and metrics for approach evaluation